 - This Isn't How It Used To Be, observes Jon Talton at the Seattle Times.
 Before the 1980s, he explains, greater demand overseas translated into more jobs in American factories, which "helped sustain a consensus that trade was a good thing for America."
 Since then, however, American corporations have increasingly moved operations offshore to better access emerging markets and take advantage of cheaper labor, sometimes setting up shop in foreign countries as "the price of admission to the market."
 Profits, Talton concludes, "still flow back home, but not as many jobs."

-that they do in these other markets, and the worker talent level there
+- Multinationals Are Following the Money, notes David Dayen at Firedoglake: "They don’t see the same demand in America that they do in these other markets, and the worker talent level there is also high."

 - And Emerging Markets Offer Better Growth Prospects, argues Newsweek: "Countries like Brazil, India, and China came out of the recession largely unscathed.
 They all have GDP growth rates well above that of the United States and Europe.
 They have younger demographics, an emerging middle class and consumers who are not saddled with debt."
 This is not all bad news for the U.S., Newsweek continues:

 Growth from emerging markets--while far from a massive, job-creating catalyst--is still likely to benefit developed countries and a subset of domestic workers; the latest technological gadgets may be assembled in China, but they are still designed in Silicon Valley, their marketing plans are still drawn up in New York or London, and that’s not likely to change.